-The lore and mystique of the British – although I think more properly English – pub are famously of world-wide scope.
-I’ve examined aspects in the United States and Canada, as well as in Britain in regard to the wartime pub and evolution of the pub image in British society.
+The lore and mystique of the British pub are, today, of world-wide scope.
+I’ve examined manifestations in the United States and Canada.
+I’ve also looked at the pub in Britain through the eyes of foreign observers.

-I mentioned on Twitter today that a replica of an English pub was built for the 10-day British Week in Toronto festival held in October 1967.
-A trade and cultural showcase, it was of sufficient importance that Canadian Prime Minister Lester B. Pearson travelled from Ottawa to open the fair with British and other dignitaries, not to mention two Guards regiments piping music.
-Double-deck Leyland Titans, some marked Bristol City Line, were shipped in their vermilion glory to complete the picture (with much else).
+Canada, as the United States, was always an apt student for the charms of Albion’s unique institution.
+In 1967 a replica English pub was built for the 10-day British Week in Toronto festival.
+This trade and cultural showcase was of sufficient importance that Canadian Prime Minister Lester B. Pearson came from Ottawa to open the fair.
+British dignitaries were also present, with two Guards regiments piping music.

-Stories report Lester B. arrived at what is now, appropriately, Pearson Airport at 11:00 a.m.
-He was ferried by car on the Queen Elizabeth Way for the start of opening ceremonies at 12:00 p.m. on Toronto City Hall plaza.
-It tells you something about the era that under one hour was allowed for the car trip.
-That would be doable today if you landed, say, at 2:00 a.m.
+Reports have it that Lester B. arrived at what is now, appropriately, Pearson Airport at 11:00 a.m.
+He was ferried by car on the Queen Elizabeth Way in time to open ceremonies at 12:00 p.m., held at Toronto City Hall plaza.
+That tells you something about traffic then, even with police escort.

-The British and Irish pub phenomenon commenced in the city a few years later, surely influenced by this signal attraction that offered Bass ale, Whitbread Brewmaster, Mackeson Stout, McEwan’s Strong Ale and I.P.A., and three English ciders (Globe and Mail, October 14, 1967).
+The replica pub sold Bass ale, Whitbread Brewmaster, Mackeson Stout, McEwan’s Strong Ale and I.P.A., and three English ciders (Globe and Mail, October 14, 1967).

-The pub, named The Lion and the Unicorn, sold 50,000 bottles of British beer during the fest (Globe and Mail, October 21, 1967).
+The pub, called The Lion and the Unicorn, sold 50,000 bottles of British beer during the fest (Globe and Mail, October 21, 1967).
 Pretty good eh?
 We know how to drink beer in Canada.
-The British didn’t need to teach us about that – well maybe long ago.
+The British don’t need to teach us about that.
+Well maybe long ago they did.

-And she achieved her dream, in partnership with a Briton called Jean Corbett, a descendant of the famous boxing clan.
+She achieved her dream in partnership with Jean Corbett, a Briton who descended from the famous boxing clan.

 The pub was notorious in the mid-1960s for being a fief of the Kray Twins.
-According to a December 5, 1967 report in the Toronto Globe and Mail by Irvin Lutsky, in 1969 Silverman and Corbett acquired rights to the pub from Truman, the venerable east London brewer.
+According to a December 5, 1967 report in the Globe and Mail, in 1969 Silverman and Corbett acquired the pub from Truman, the venerable east London brewer.

-They ran an exemplary business by all accounts.
-Silverman’s father had owned a delicatessen in Kingston, the family was part of the small Jewish community in Kingston then.
-Running a pub perhaps came more easily to Silverman due to this background.
+They ran an exemplary business, by all accounts.
+Silverman’s father had owned a delicatessen in Kingston, the family was part of the small Jewish community there.
+Running a pub probably came more easily to Silverman due to this background.
 Jean’s prize-fighter father Harry had run a pub in London, so she knew the business that way.

-Lutsky reports the juke box was well stocked and fairly priced.
-A later story in the Toronto Star (July 8, 1978), also by Lutsky, reported that Anne Murray’s Snowbird echoed through the pub, a nod by Ms. Silverman to her native land.
+Lutsky reports the juke box was well stocked and priced fair.
+A later story in the Toronto Star (July 8, 1978) by Lutsky reported that Anne Murray’s Snowbird echoed through the pub, a nod to Ms. Silverman’s native land.

-The landladies took no guff from untoward patrons, while any real bother was avoided by their diplomacy, “a bit of the verbal” as Lutsky reported.
-It was hard work to be sure – running any good pub is – but the ladies obtained commensurate rewards from their dedication and first-rate hospitality.
+The landladies, Lucky wrote, took no guff, while any real bother was avoided by their diplomacy, “a bit of the verbal”.
+It was hard work to be sure – running any good pub is – but the ladies obtained commensurate rewards for their dedication.

 They ran the pub for at least nine years, but the trail ran cold for me after Lutsky’s second article.
-I offer the story as an inspiring example of Anglo-Canadian cooperation in the service of the great institution, the English pub.
+I offer the story as annother example, with a twist, of Anglo-Canadian cooperation in the service of the great institution, the English pub.
 Certainly if either woman is still living her memories would be of great interest.

-The proprietors explained that a special occasion was a client’s willingness to pay a “fiver” – before the cork was pulled mind.
-Wise policy, then and perhaps still.
+The ladies told him a special occasion was a client’s willingness to pay a “fiver” – before the cork was pulled, mind.
+Wise policy, then or at any time.

 Note re image: the image above was sourced from the pub’s website linked in the text.
 All intellectual property therein belongs solely to the lawful owner, as applicable, and is used here for historical and educational purposes.
 All feedback welcomed.